Subordinator/SauceDemo/tests/BUGS_FOUND.md

 ### WebKit Engine Error

+**Severity:** HIGH

+**System:**
-- **System:** Microsoft Windows 10 Enterprise 2016 LTSB (x64). nodejs v22.15.0. npm v11.3.0. playwright v1.52.0.
+- Microsoft Windows 10 Enterprise 2016 LTSB (x64)
+- Node.js v22.15.0
+- npm v11.3.0
+- Playwright v1.52.0
+- Also tested: Safari 15.6.1 on macOS (within Hyper-V)

+**Steps to Reproduce:**
-- **Steps to Reproduce:** Run any automated test using the 'Webkit Engine' project.
+- Run any automated test using the 'Webkit Engine' project on Windows.
+- On macOS (Hyper-V), open Safari 15.6.1 and attempt to log in with any username/password combination.

+**Expected Result:**
-- **Expected Result:** The test should open the page and proceed.
+- The test should open the page and proceed through login.
+- Manual login in Safari should allow progression past the login page.

+**Actual Result:**
-- **Actual Result:** Fails with `Error: browserContext.newPage: Target page, context or browser has been closed`.
+- On Windows: Fails with `Error: browserContext.newPage: Target page, context or browser has been closed`.
+- On macOS/Safari: The login screen loads, but after entering credentials (via Enter key or clicking the login button), the page does not progress past the login screen.

+**Impact:**
-- **Impact:** All tests fail on WebKit.
+- All automated tests fail on WebKit (Windows).
+- Manual and automated login is blocked on Safari 15.6.1 (macOS/Hyper-V), regardless of username/password.
+- Possible that all Safari users are affected.
+Further investigation is required posthaste.

+**Workaround:**
-- **Workaround:** Tests are skipped for WebKit until this is resolved.
-Testing in Hyper-V, Macintosh is viable.
+- Tests are skipped for WebKit until this is resolved.
+- Testing in other browsers (Chromium, Firefox) is viable.
+- Safari on physical Mac hardware may need to be tested to rule out Hyper-V specific issues.

 ---